Table of Contents

 Takeaway on what to do after laser hair removal treatment

-Taking care of your skin after laser hair removal can lessen the chance of adverse effects, but not entirely.
-Consult your technician on the advantages and hazards for your hair and skin type, and report any new or worsening reactions immediately.
+Laser hair removal is a standard nonsurgical procedure that is safe and effective.
+However, following the technician’s aftercare instructions is essential to get the best results.
+Caring for your skin after the procedure can help reduce the risk of adverse effects, but it is not a cure-all.
+Consult your technician on the advantages and hazards for your hair and skin type, and immediately report any new or worsening reactions.

 We Use the Gold Standard Cynosure Elite IQ for your Laser Hair Removal

-It allows our technicians to identify test spot settings, optimizing hair removal treatments tailored to each of our client’s skin type and ethnicity.
-There is no more judging skin types by eye or second guessing if a patient has been in the sun.
-SkinTel® allows our technicians to know the right parameters for treatment, allowing for the ideal laser skin treatment that is safe and effective.
+This allows our technicians to tailor hair removal treatments to each client’s skin type and ethnicity, optimizing test spot settings.
+No more judging skin types by eye or second guessing if a patient has been in the sun.
+SkinTel® allows our technicians to know the correct parameters for treatment, allowing for the ideal, safe, and effective laser skin treatment.

 How Much Does Laser Hair Removal Cost?
 CLICK HERE FOR THE LATEST PRICING